Commander Safeguard

-Commander Safeguard is Pakistan's first animated superhero Series produced by the Pakistani advertising agency IAL Saatchi & Saatchi and animated by Post Amazers.
-The character is popular in Pakistan and in Mexico, where it is known as Capitan Escudo.
-The superhero is depicted as a representation of Safeguard (soap) who fights and defeats the germs who are led by a character called "Dirtoo"(Leader Of Germs).
-The cartoon was originally broadcast Pakistan's National Language in Urdu.
+Commander Safeguard is Pakistan's first animated superhero series produced by the Pakistani advertising agency IAL Saatchi & Saatchi and animated by Post Amazers.
+The titular character, a superhero, is popular in Pakistan and in Mexico, where it is known as Capitan Escudo.
+The superhero is depicted as a representation of Safeguard (soap) who fights and defeats the germs led by a character called "Dirtoo"(Leader of Germs).
+The cartoon was originally broadcast in Pakistan's national language Urdu.
 It is one of the most popular children's animated television series in Pakistan.